 This book provides details on different types of records available to those researching their Dublin ancestry.
 Sources are described including their nature, time periods covered and locations of records.
 The author helps the researcher understand the system of administrative divisions used in Ireland.
 Most, if not all, sources are arranged by such divisions and their understanding will enhance the researcher’s success.

 Family Roots Publishing is proud to bring Flyleaf Press books to a North American audience.
-In addition to Tracing Your Dublin Ancestors, Family Roots Publishing carries eight other titles, including other volumes in the Tracing Your [Irish County] Ancestors series.
+In addition to Tracing Your Dublin Ancestors, Family Roots Publishing carries other titles, including other volumes in the Tracing Your [Irish County] Ancestors series.

 Table of Contents